ColtonXan/Class_Portfolio/_posts/2023-1-27-first-post.md

 ## Submission Details

-Assignment required creation of a github portfolio as well as the PDF attached
+Assignment required creation of a github portfolio as well as the PDF attached.

-For Portfolio Setup Assignment / "Portfolio Assignment: Getting Started"
+For Portfolio Setup Assignment / "Portfolio Assignment: Getting Started".

 PDF Link: [Overview of ML](https://coltonxan.github.io/Class_Portfolio/Overview_of_ML.pdf)